Liao I-chiu: Early life and education

 Liao was born in Tokyo to Taiwanese parents on 4 November 1936, and moved to Taiwan at the age of four.
 He grew up in Fengyuan, Taichung.
 In 1962 he went back to Japan to study at the University of Tokyo.
 He returned to Taiwan in 1968 after earning his Ph.D. in agriculture.

 Career

 In the late 1960s Liao played an important role in developing methods to farm tiger shrimp.
 In 1968 he was named a fellow of the Rockefeller Foundation.

 Liao is a fellow at Academia Sinica and The World Academy of Sciences and a distinguished professor at National Taiwan Ocean University.

 Awards and recognitions

-In 2012 he was given a Lifetime Achievement Award by the Global Aquaculture Alliance.
+In 2012, he was given a Lifetime Achievement Award by the Global Aquaculture Alliance.

-In 2014 Liao was awarded the Order of the Rising Sun, Gold Rays with Rosette by the Japanese Government.
+In 2014, Liao was awarded the Order of the Rising Sun, Gold Rays with Rosette by the Japanese Government.

-In 2019 he was awarded the Nikkei Asia Prize in Science and Technology for his work on shrimp breeding.
+In 2019, he was awarded the Nikkei Asia Prize in Science and Technology for his work on shrimp breeding.

+In 2020, he became a laureate of the Asian Scientist 100 by the Asian Scientist.